Fukki/auto-pot/README.md

 - Support slaying mode.
 - Support for who no need use potion only in combat.</br>
 - Support Civil Unrest and Battleground potion.</br>
-- Reload file with command no need relog or restart proxy.</br>
+- Reload file with command no need relog or restart.</br>
 - Require Caali's Proxy "tera-game-state"</br>
 # Commands
 start with "autopot" or "pot"